-There are 3 main drivers behind us developing chronic illnesses including cancer, diabetes and heart disease.
+There are 3 main drivers behind us developing aging and chronic illnesses including cancer, diabetes and heart disease.
 I will briefly explain these ‘drivers’ and how we can measure and address them to help prevent illness and assist in optimising our health

 - Insulin resistance

 - Oxidative Stress

 - Inflammation is a good thing when we hurt ourselves or get a bacterial infection.
 Our body’s temperature rises, we feel pain and perhaps swelling.
 These signs tell us not to walk on our damaged knee or play football when sick.
 However when inflammation becomes chronic (lasts a long time in a low grumbling state) it causes grief in our body.
 Low grade inflammation can be the reason a healthy non-smoking adult with normal cholesterol levels might drop dead on the squash court.
 Fortunately inflammation can be measured in the blood through your GP with a test called hsCRP (standing for high sensitive C-reactive protein).
 Ideally it should be less than 1.
 Low grade inflammation can be caused be a low grade infection, excessive fat, autoimmune disease, food sensitivities and should be addressed.
 Fish oils, turmeric, reducing stress and some new targeted supplements called SPMs can reduce inflammation.